sourabhcoder/SupportChat/README.md

 {{block class="Sourabh\SupportChat\Block\SupportChat\SupportChat" template="Sourabh_SupportChat::supportchat/supportchat.phtml" }}

+Note: You will have to disbale the page cache for this module to work.

 The above line of code will show the chat box in your required CMS page.
 For more support on this module, you can contact me on this number: +91 7097092873